octokit/octokit.net/CONTRIBUTING.md

 With these variables set, you can run the integration tests locally using

-`.\build.ps1 -Target IntegrationTests` or `.\build.sh --target=IntegrationTests`
+`.\build.ps1 -Target IntegrationTests` or `./build.sh --target=IntegrationTests`

 Alternatively, you can run the `Octokit.Tests.Integration` assembly in the Visual Studio test runner.

 **Note:** as the integration tests rely on using the actual GitHub API, you will encounter API rate limit/abuse detection issues if running the tests too frequently.
 Please use a test account so that your main account is not impacted in the event that the tests trigger the GitHub abuse detection mechanism.

 ### Testing Documentation